philipce/nifty/README.md

 Not sure if Nifty is what you're looking for?
 Check out a [simple demo project](https://github.com/nifty-swift/Nifty-demo) or peruse the [documentation](http://nifty-swift.org) to help you decide.

-Nifty is being developed on Ubuntu 14.04/16.04 and on macOS Sierra.
-Our goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).

 ### Installation

 There are a number of options when it comes to getting up and running with Nifty.
 In order of easiness: